codesbyahsen/interview-questions/LARAVEL.md

 What are the best practices for testing and continuous integration in Laravel?

 How to create a custom helper file in Laravel ?

+What is singleton and where do we register it?

+What is API Resource?

+If TABLE A has a "hasOne" relationship with TABLE B, and TABLE B has a "hasMany" relationship with TABLE C, how would we fetch the record from TABLE A along with its related data from TABLE B and the associated records from TABLE C?

+Why would we use differenct classes like Service class, Action class, etc. Whats need for different type of classes.